-7 As noted in Chapter 2, paragraph 2.5, a company which applies IFRS-EU using combination 4, cannot use the size exemptions of articles 395a, 396 and 397 NCC (article 362-9 NCC).
-Further exceptions apply to investment companies to which article 401-1 NCC applies and public interest entities based on article 398-7 NCC.
-Consequently, such companies are classified as large companies.
-A company which applies combination 3 prepares the company-only financial statements in accordance with Title 9 and can hence use the size exemptions as noted above.
+6 As noted in paragraph 2.5 'IFRS-EU', an entity which applies IFRS-EU using combination 4, cannot use the size exemptions of articles 395a, 396 and 397 NCC (article 362-9 NCC).
+Further exceptions apply to investment entities to which article 398-6 NCC applies and public interest entities based on article 398-7 NCC.
+Consequently, such entities are classified as large entities.
+An entity which applies combination 3 prepares the separate financial statements in accordance with Title 9 and can hence use the size exemptions as noted above.